Cimarron County, Oklahoma Demographics 2026

 Economy, Income & Housing

 The median household income in Cimarron County is $57,204.
 This is 10% lower than the state median of $63,603.
-Compared to the national median of $78,538, household income here is 27% lower.
+It is also 27% lower than the national median of $78,538.
 The poverty rate stands at 10.5%.
 This is 32% lower than the state poverty rate of 15.3%.
 The unemployment rate is 0.3%.
 This is 94% lower than the state rate of 4.9%.
 The median home value is $94,500.
 Housing costs are 49% lower than the state median of $185,900.
 With a home-value-to-income ratio of just 1.7x, Cimarron County is one of the most affordable housing markets in the area.
 77.2% of occupied housing units are owner-occupied.
 This homeownership rate is 17% higher than the state average of 65.8%.

 Race & Ethnicity